OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 Your custom function can take a range of data as a parameter, or you can return a range of data from a custom function.

 For example, suppose that your function returns the second highest value from a range of numbers stored in Excel.
 The following function takes the parameter `values`, which is an `Excel.CustomFunctionDimensionality.matrix` parameter type.
-Note that in the registration JSON for this function, you would set the `type` child property, of the object in the `parameters` array, to `matrix`.
+Note that in the registration JSON for this function, you would set the parameter's `type` property to `matrix`.

 ```js
 function secondHighest(values){